-Of the sixty-seven Actions/Outcomes in the 2018/19 part of our Business Plan, sixty were shown as "green" at year-end, six as "amber" and one as "red".
-Of those shown as amber or red, all have been addressed further in the 2019/20 Business Plan and/or work schedules.
-Further details of the work undertaken by the Authority this year can be found in our 'Annual Review' which will be published in July 2019 and made available on our website.
+Of the sixty-nine Actions/Outcomes in the 2019/20 part of our Business Plan, forty-nine were shown as "green" at year-end, twenty as "amber" and none as "red".
+Of those shown as amber, all have been addressed further in the 2020/21 Business Plan and/or work schedules.
+Further details of the work undertaken by the Authority this year can be found in our 'Annual Review' which will be published in August 2020 and made available on our website.